 make kind-operator-down

 This setup supports creating shoots and managed seeds the same way as explained in the previous chapters.
-However, the development and debugging setups are not working yet.
+However, the development loop has limitations and the debugging setup is not working yet.

 Remote Local Setup